-The proposed ISR for marine ports will continue to be developed through a public process that includes a working group, meetings with individual stakeholders, site tours, community forums, and reports to the South Coast AQMD Governing Board Mobile Source Committee.
-The ISR is anticipated to be brought to the Governing Board for its consideration in 2022.
+The proposed ISR for marine portsnew intermodal facilities will continue to be developed through a public process that includes a working group, meetings with individual stakeholders, site tours, community forums, and reports to the South Coast AQMD Governing Board Mobile Source Committee.
+The ISR is anticipated to be brought to the Governing Board for its consideration in 20222023.
 Incentive programs and/or other voluntary programs will use their own public process specific to each program.
+During rule development, staff will consider technical feasibility, identify industry-specific affordability issues, cost-effectiveness and incremental cost-effectiveness, and may consider alternative compliance mechanisms.